Genesius of Arles: Cult in Spain

-Some scholars believe that the Spanish saint known as Ginés de la Jara may be identical with Genesius of Arles, in Spanish known as San Ginés de Arlés.
+Some scholars believe that the Spanish saint known as Ginés de la Jara may be identical with Genesius of Arles, in Spanish known as Ginés de Arlés.
 Ginés' feast day is identical to that of Genesius of Arles, a connection that some scholars consider as proof that they are identical.
 A legend that appears in a manuscript dating from 1243, Liber Sancti Iacobi, states that the martyr of Arles was buried at Arles but that his head was transported miraculously "in the hands of angels" to Cartagena.
 This may represent an attempt to explain the existence of the cult of the same saint in two separate locations.